Who are we but the Earth Itself

 yelled one of the largest of the group, the chieftain or whatever figurehead they had.
 His loud shout stopped the party dead, and he marched toward Feroxus where one of the mages,

-the 'Briar Hearts' and a woman, they both came and stood in front of thier captor with thier leader.
-The chieftain was an imposing male, long sandy blonde hair, a few long braids hung from his head, his face painted in dark blue paint, one eye, his left eye had been burned shut, his physique was imposing as was his height, he clearly was a warrior through and through, but he was more than just brawn.
+The 'Briar Hearts' and a woman, they both came and stood in front of their captor with their leader.
+The chieftain was an imposing male, long sandy blonde hair; a few long braids hung from his head, his face painted with dark blue paint, one eye, his left eye had been burned shut.
+His physique was imposing as was his height, he was a warrior through and through, but he was more than just brawn.
 The mage wore the elk head, his dark eyes stared into Feroxus' he stood just a bit smaller than his from his leader but his hands etched with runes, and the briar heart in his chest glowed with a pervert aura.
-The woman simply stood there, with two daggers at her hips, she was clearly the strongest woman in the tribe, and could probably best some of the men as well, she glanced over Feroxus with a mixture of wonder and confusion.
+The woman simply stood there, with two daggers at her hips, she was the strongest woman in the tribe, and could probably beat some of the men as well, she glanced over Feroxus with a mixture of wonder and confusion.
 Feroxus still had all of his leather armoring on him, just his weapons were gone he narrowed his obsidian orbs at his captors, and the chieftain grabbed Feroxus' slender face as he growled out.
 "The Reach has a right to you first!
 So we will provide to her, and if she cannot kill this conniving worm!
 THEN WE WILL!"

-Feroxus' spit into the man's face as the crowd jeered, and the face before the woman's fist hit him square in the jaw, causing his vision to blur.
+Feroxus' spit into the man's face as the crowd jeered, and the face before the woman's closed hand hit him square in the jaw, causing his vision to blur.

 Posted Nov 5, 17

 How long had he been alone in the world?
-How long had he had to deal with the empty void that constantly decided to thrust him into his life?
-Or to thrust him into the fray?
-It was a constant unending source of agony, but it was also the type of constant danger he needed to be tossed into in order for the purest and primal part of him to emerge to the surface.
+How long had he had to deal with the empty void that regularly decided to thrust him into his life?
+Or to push him into the fray?
+It was a constant, unending source of agony, but it was also the type of danger he needed to be in it for the purest and primal part of him to emerge to the surface.
 The forest, the grove, the near-sentient thing would surely test his will to live; and so would the beasts that protected it.

 Not remember the journey here, he could only remember the rhythmic chanting and the rotten smell of flesh.
-His dreams were a myriad of indecipherable images with blood, offal, and limbs; his body torn asunder before suddenly erupting into life as his skin melted and peeled away before suddenly he awoke; his eyes filled with the low hanging arms of trees, and each of them tipped with dark menacing hands, the ground smelt of the sweetly sickening smell of decaying plant matter.
-He had one weapon, and he was only left with his pants and boots; the frigid cold made the hair on his neck stand on end.
+His dreams were a myriad of indecipherable images with blood, garbage, and limbs; his body torn asunder before suddenly erupting into life as his skin melted and peeled away before suddenly he awoke.
+His eyes filled with the low hanging arms of trees, and each of them tipped with dark, menacing hands, the ground smelled of the sweetly sickening smell of decaying plant matter.
+He had one weapon, and he left with his pants and boots; the frigid cold made the hair on his neck stand on end.

-Breaking through the treeline his first few steps were measured as he broke out into a meadow, his eyes taking in the scenery around him, he was inside a bowl-shaped valley covered in forest; the grass he stood in came up to his stomach and he was out in the middle of the open field where at the far end stood an imposing figure.
-The massive horned bovine head varnished in black blood matted fur stared the Bosmer down; the corded muscles of the beast were barely obscured by the leather armor it wore, the large crude ax it held made up of the natural elements, wood, and stone only added to the perversion Feroxus was in.
+Breaking through the treeline his first few steps were measured as he broke out into a meadow, his eyes taking in the scenery around him, he was inside a bowl-shaped valley covered in forest.
+The grass he stood in came up to his stomach, and he was out in the middle of the open field where at the far end stood an imposing figure.
+The massive horned bovine head varnished in black blood matted fur stared the Bosmer down; the corded muscles of the beast obscured by the leather armor it wore, the large crude ax it held made up of the natural elements, wood, and stone only added to the perversion Feroxus was to included into this habitat.
 The hunt had begun, and Feroxus wasn't on the firing end of the arrow.

 Posted Nov 13, 17